Atxada/personal-website/posts/create-simple-node-editor.md

         return QtCore.QRectF(0, 0, self.width, self.height).normalized() # Defining Qt' bounding rectangle
 ```

-As you can see, I already define all the size, text and color configuration inside each corresponding init function, I seperate it to make it more readable.
+As you can see, I already defined all the size, text, and color configurations inside each corresponding init function, I seperated it to make it more readable.
 Notice that there is a <CodeText>boundingRect</CodeText> function.
 This is a virtual function that we need to specify when we inherit QGraphicsItem.
-This function will tell the QGraphicsScene about how big  our item is for back-end stuffs.
+This function will tell the QGraphicsScene about how big our item is for back-end stuff.

-Now we need to draw our node, and that is by overriding <CodeText>paint</CodeText> function.
+Now we need to draw our node, and that is by overriding the <CodeText>paint</CodeText> function.
 We start by drawing the title segment for our node.

 ```py
     def paint(self, painter, option, widget):